Raid Boss Overview – Tapu Bulu

 Overall Performance Summary

-Where Tapu Bulu is GOOD
+Where Tapu Bulu Performs Well

-PvP (Limited Use)
+PvP (Situational Use)

-- Certain Ultra League matchups
+- Can still show up in some Ultra League matchups

-- Good bulk
+- Solid overall bulk

 Raid Utility

-- Useful as a Grass-type attacker
+- Works as a Grass-type attacker in raids

-- Water raid bosses
+- Water-type raid bosses

-- Ground raid bosses
+- Ground-type raid bosses

 Defensive Value

-- Decent bulk for a Fairy-type Legendary
+- Decent survivability for a Fairy-type Legendary

-Where Tapu Bulu is WEAK
+Where Tapu Bulu Falls Short

 Not a Top Grass Attacker